interlynk-io/sbomqs/README.md

 - [OWASP BOM Maturity Model](https://docs.google.com/spreadsheets/d/1wu6KbgwuokC5357ikrhFN-QkwQ7Pyb6z0zE80sTNNus/edit#gid=0): Work in progress

-#### Feature Scoring
+#### Check Scoring
-We allow running any single feature to be tested against an SBOM.
+We allow running any single check to be tested against an SBOM.

-1. `sbomqs generate features`, this generated a features.yaml file
+1. `sbomqs generate checks`, this generated a checks.yaml file
-2. Open the features.yaml file and select the categories or features that you would like enabled
+2. Open the checks.yaml file and select the categories or checks that you would like enabled
 3. Save & close the file.
-4. `sbomqs score  --filepath ~/data/chainguard-sbom/apko.spdx.json  --configpath features.yaml` use the yaml file to apply the changes.
+4. `sbomqs score  --filepath ~/data/app.spdx.json  --configpath checks.yaml` use the yaml file to apply the changes.

-For the list of features currently supported, visit [features.md](./Checks.md).
+For the list of checks currently supported, visit [Checks.md](./Checks.md).

 ## Goal #4: Consumable output